AdobeDocs/platform-learn.en/help/bootcamp/uc/uc2/ex3.md

 ---
-title: Bootcamp - Journey Optimizer Create your email message
+title: Bootcamp - Journey Optimizer Create your journey and email message
-description: Bootcamp - Journey Optimizer Create your email message
+description: Bootcamp - Journey Optimizer Create your journey and email message
 kt: 5342
 audience: developer
 doc-type: tutorial
 activity: develop
 exl-id: 138a70fa-fe50-4585-b47f-150db4770c3d
 ---
-# 2.3 Create your email message
+# 2.3 Create your journey and email message

 In this exercise, you'll configure the journey that needs to be triggered when someone creates an account on the demo website.